 There is also a duty system and one of the CP Coordinators in Quality Assurance Unit is on duty each day to deal with LADO issues when LADO is unavailable.
 Duty telephone number for enquiries/referrals is 020 7525 3297

 The LA’s Strategic Lead Officer for safeguarding in education services is: the Director of Children’s Services Alasdair Smith 020 7525 0654

+The LA’s Safeguarding in Schools Lead is: Emma Geiringer 020 7525 5377

 The LA’s Schools Safeguarding Coordinator is: Apo Çağırıcı 020 7525 2715

-We also note the ‘Safeguarding information for professionals and the community in Southwark’ on Southwark Council’s website.

 RECORDS

 Detailed and accurate written records will be kept of all incidents and child protection or child in need concerns, discussions and decisions made, and the rationale for those decisions, relating to individual pupils.
 This will include instances where referrals were or were not made to another agency such as LA children’s social care or the Prevent program etc. This information may be shared directly with other agencies as appropriate.
 All contact with parents and external agencies will be logged and these will be kept as CP records.
 The school will take into account the views and wishes of the child who is the subject of the concern but staff will be alert to the dangers of colluding with dangerous “secrets”.